pllim/synphot/docs/synphot/filter_par.rst

     >>> reconstructed_bp = filter_from_fft(
     ...     n_lambda, lambda_0, delta_lambda, tr_max, fft_pars)

-For this particular example using HST ACS/HRC F555W filter, perhaps 10 parameters are not quite sufficient.
-Therefore, caution needs to be exercised if you opt to parameterize your filters using this method.
+For this particular example using HST ACS/HRC F555W filter, the approximation is pretty close though it did not perfectly reconstruct the original shape.
+Whether this is sufficient or not depends on your individual needs.

 .. plot::